Neptune Blog

 Deep Dive Into TensorBoard: Tutorial With Examples

 There is a common business saying that you can’t improve what you don’t measure.
 This is true in machine learning as well.
-There are various tools for measuring the performance of a deep learning model: Neptune AI, MLflow, Weights and Biases, Guild AI, just to mention a few.
-In this piece, we’ll focus on TensorFlow’s open-source visualization toolkit TensorBoard
+There are various tools for measuring the performance of a deep learning model: Neptune, MLflow, Weights and Biases, Guild AI, just to mention a few.
+In this piece, we’ll focus on TensorFlow’s open-source visualization toolkit TensorBoard.

-Here are some things we’ll cover in this text:
+Here are some things we’ll cover in this article:

 • Visualizing images in TensorBoard